 Interested in Intercropping?

-Soil Association Scotland has joined with the James Hutton Institute on a field lab to explore the potential that growing different crops together has to increase yield, reduce inputs, tackle pests and improve soil health in Scotland.
+Soil Association Scotland collaborated with the James Hutton Institute in 2018–2019 on a field lab exploring the potential that growing different crops together has to increase yield, reduce inputs, tackle pests and improve soil health in Scotland.

 Picture: The first Plant Teams meeting in October 2018 at Durie Farms.
 CREDIT Clem Sandison

-Field lab member Doug Christie has been successfully growing plant teams for several years at 500-acre mixed arable and livestock, partly organic, Durie Farm in Fife.
+Field lab member Doug Christie had been successfully growing plant teams for several years at 500-acre mixed arable and livestock, partly organic, Durie Farm in Fife.

-Doug says: “I started five or six years ago to get more diversity in the crops I grow, partly for benefits you can see, like soil health and cutting back on input costs.
+Doug said: “I started five or six years ago to get more diversity in the crops I grow, partly for benefits you can see, like soil health and cutting back on input costs.

 “I’ve grown spring oil seed rape and peas together, for example, vetch and spring oil seed rape, and beans and oats.